 Share your findings and hypothesis with your group who were studying coprolites from the other formation.
 After sharing your findings with each other, create a group conclusion about the habits of these dinosaurs and a hypothesis as to why these herbivorous dinosaurs regularly had rotting wood in their feces.
 How do the findings from the other formation support or conflict with your original hypothesis?
 Be sure to provide specific examples from the exploration of the coprolites from both formations to support your claim.

 What The Scientists Found

-Based on her conclusions, Dr. Chin concluded that dinosaurs didn’t purposefully eat conifer or pine tree wood.
+Based on her conclusions, Karen Chin concluded that dinosaurs didn’t purposefully eat conifer or pine tree wood.
 The presence of wood that was rotting was confusing to scientists as it generally isn’t believed that herbivorous dinosaurs ate wood as part of their diet.
 Through extensive testing, however, it was determined that the wood that was being found was rotting before it was eaten by dinosaurs.
-Dr. Chin hypothesized that the wood being consumed was being consumed on accident by the dinosaurs that were eating it.
+Chin hypothesized that the wood being consumed was being consumed on accident by the dinosaurs that were eating it.
 She postulated that the dinosaurs were ingesting the wood as they were trying to eat the insects that were living in or on the rotting wood meaning the dinosaurs were actually omnivores instead of herbivores.
 Scientists researching in the Kaiparowits Formation supported her hypothesis when they found fossilized remnants of the same insects and other organisms in the coprolites of herbivorous dinosaurs as well.